-The delivery of goods or services purchased on the internet via an internet download or another file transfer process (e.g., images or software download).
+The delivery of Digital Goods or Services purchased on the internet via an internet or an electronic network download or another file transfer process (e.g., images or software download).

 Internet Order

 Card payment information that is taken via the World Wide Web, online (usually via a website payment page), email, intranet, extranet, or other similar network in payment for merchandise or services.